Raunch aesthetics: Rihanna

 Esquire Magazine declared Rihanna "the sexiest woman alive" in 2011.
 The magazine cover is Rihanna completely nude with seaweed around her body as she is posed to show skin while her intimate body parts are covered from the position she is in.
 On the cover Rihanna is drawing a sexual desire from her fingers clawing her fresh, her gun tattoo pointing towards her side boob.
 The articles author of the article Ross McCammon stated how Rihanna's presence had left him speechless.

 Rihanna has continued to top the charts with her catchy chorus and her raunchy aesthetic.
 In 2012 former boyfriend Chris Brown and Rihanna decided to collaborate on a few remixes that critics and fans rejected because of their history of domestic abuse.
 In their remix of the song "Birthday Cake", Rihanna can be perceived as singing to Brown with lyrics such as:

 Here, once again she illustrates that sexual identity belongs to her, and that she is the only one who can decide what it looks like.
 With this provocative language, the singer angered a lot of people who did not believe that she should be singing, nor engaging in any sexual activity with Brown.
 However, it appears that she did not care much, and that she is not in the habit of letting people dictate her sexuality.
 Sexual behavior can be given a broader scope, where it includes all expressions of self as a being of sexual experiences.
 This view allows for all aspects of Rihanna's identity to be viewed as sexual performance.
 While her music has a raunchy aesthetic, so does the way she presents herself on an everyday basis, not limiting her performance to merely the way she dresses, but in the way she speaks with power and vitality, qualities she shares with the well-known raunchy performer Missy Elliott.
 By overtly expressing her sexual desires, the artist embraces the raunchy aesthetic reclaiming the power of sexual identity.

 Nicki Minaj

-Nicki Minaj is another American music artist who has caught the public eye for nearly 15 years.
+Nicki Minaj is another music artist who has caught the public eye for nearly 15 years.
 She gained attention over her extremely sexual music video, "Anaconda".
 The song starts out saying, "My anaconda don't want none unless you got buns, Hun."
 The song references Sir-Mix-A-Lot's single, "Baby Got Back", which also refers to women's butts, giving the message that if you don't have a "fat" one, you are not wanted.
 Throughout Nicki's music video, she is dressed in what some would consider extremely provocative, with buttocks twerking all over the screen for the duration of the five-minute music video.
-Though many see her video as giving liberation to women and sex, championing women's self-esteem, body confidence and sexual agency -the video has a deeper meaning.
-It shows the continuation of white patriarchy and the objectification of black female bodies.